Easy 4 Steps to Plan for a Restful Homeschool Holiday

 I shared with the readers of The Homeschool Minute, about how I found a way to be intentional during the holidays and reach your goals, find rest and get to the New Year with a little more peace.

-We set the PACE for the Holiday Season, instead of the season running us.
-Setting the PACE, is a simple four step process I used to help us refocus, define our goals and to stay on track all December.
-My goal was to focus on the meaning of Christmas, but you might want to avoid getting derailed from your homeschool plans.
-Maybe you want to be a more organized host or spend the break focused on your family time.
+We set the PACE for the Holiday Season, rather than letting the season run us.
+Setting the PACE is a simple four-step process I used to help us refocus, define our goals, and stay on track all December.
+My goal is to focus on the meaning of Christmas, but you should avoid getting derailed from your homeschool plans.
+This season, maybe you want to be a more organized host or spend the break focused on your family time.
+Either way, setting your PACE will help you have a restful homeschool holiday and all year long.

 No matter what your goal, setting the PACE will help you reach your goals.